70 Scrap Wood Projects to Make with Leftover Wood

 A wooden cutting board or serving tray is an easy project that can be completed in one afternoon.
 If you have a board foot or so of scrap hardwood laying around, this is a great project or a cool gift.

 4.)
 Handmade Cribbage Board

-With a small piece of scrap lumber you can easily build a handmade cribbage board.
+With a small piece of scrap lumber, you can easily build a handmade cribbage board.
 You create a cribbage board with a drill press, cordless power drill, or hand drill.
 You also purchase a small cribbage board template that will make your board look like it was professionally done.
 No surprise this also makes an excellent woodworking project that you can make and sell.

 There is always a need for a handheld bottle opener around the house.
-This custom bottle opener is a simple tool that can be used every day and everyone at your party will love.
+This custom bottle opener is a simple tool that can be used every day and everyone at your party will love it.

 Have some long cutoffs that are just too skinny to make anything else from?
 Attach them to the wall to organize your hand tools.
 This chisel holder is nothing more than two lengths of scrap wood separated with a few spacers.
 They’re screwed (and not glued) to easily adjust or add dividers.

 There are hundreds or even thousands of tutorials available online to help you make a speaker amplifier.
 There are varying levels of difficulty, but each of the speakers can be built from your scrap woodpile.
 Depending on how extravagant you go, this smartphone speaker can make a great gift for woodworkers.